aprksy/blog-posts/c++/uniform-initialization.md

 // var_name is of type std::initializer_list<int>
 auto var_name = {2, 3, 4}
 ```
-replacing `auto` with actual data type will solve the problem.
+However, with simply replacing `auto` with actual data type should have solved the problem.

 #### Vector type
 It's actually more like warning to not mixed up with the old initialization approach like the following code: